henriyulianto/solmisasi-lily/docs/getting-started/index.md

 <img src="./getting-started-example-01-3.png" width="400"/>

 But, wait a sec... _How do we know which key signature those solmisasi notes are in?_<br>
 If we are using standard notation, without a key signature being written at the beginning of the score, we all know that the music passage is written in C Major or A Minor key.
-Meanwhile, solmisasi system needs the key signature to be explicitly written out in its commonly-acceptable form.
+Meanwhile, _solmisasi_ needs the key signature to be explicitly written out in its commonly-acceptable form.
 (See [Scales and Key Signatures](../../#scales-and-key-signatures))
 {: .fs-5 }

 This feature is implemented in a new custom context called `SolmisasiTimeAndKeySignature`.
 This context is based on the Lilypond's original staff context.
 So, if we want to use this context, it should be **simultaneously** defined with the `SolmisasiStaff` context.